elimxim/fibonacci-sequence/README.md

 - the 5 is (2+3),
 - and so on!

-The JFibonacci Sequence can be written as a "Rule".
+The Fibonacci Sequence can be written as a "Rule".

 <p style="color:steelblue"><b>The Rule is x<sub>n</sub> = x<sub>n−1</sub> + x<sub>n−2</sub></b><p>